samsonasik/ErrorHeroModule/README.md

         // 2. error-preview command (ErrorHeroModule\Controller\ErrorPreviewConsoleController) via
         //       php public/index.php error-preview
         //
+        // for zf-expressive ^1.0, the disable error-preview page is by unregister 'error-preview' this config under "routes",
+        // for zf-expressive ^2.0, the disable error-preview page is by unregister 'error-preview' from config/routes
+        //
+        //
         // otherwise(false), you can't see them, eg: on production env.
         'enable-error-preview-page' => true,